matej-kotrba/musio/README.md

-[x] - currently points are being summed on client, maybe send from server the total points and not only the gained ones [] - remove all the ws calls from regular code and move it to some actions layer for ws communication [] - when user requests new lobby but does not join it, it should get deleted
+[x] - currently points are being summed on client, maybe send from server the total points and not only the gained ones [] - remove all the ws calls from regular code and move it to some actions layer for ws communication [] - when user requests new lobby but does not join it, it should get deleted [] - I disabled setting an expiration of the cookies beacuse it caused issues, look into it

 [-] - fix timer bug when out of focus in browser -> Can't do much about it